CNugteren/CLBlast/README.md

     #include <clblast_c.h>

 Afterwards, any of CLBlast's routines can be called directly: there is no need to initialize the library.
 The available routines and the required arguments are described in the `clblast.h` include file and the included [API documentation](doc/clblast.md).
 Additionally, a couple of stand-alone example programs are included in `samples/`.
+They can be compiled using the CMake infrastructure of CLBlast by providing the `-DSAMPLES=ON` flag, for example as follows:

+    cmake -DSAMPLES=ON ..

 Using the tuners (optional)